xebia-functional/xef/README.md

 ## 📖 Quick Introduction

-In [this](https://github.com/xebia-functional/xef/blob/main/docs/intro.md) small introduction we look at the main features of xef, including the `conversation` function.
+In [this](https://xef.ai/learn/quickstart/) small introduction we look at the main features of xef.

 ## 🚀 Examples